cslinkard1/docs/_guides/managing-contracts.md

 ## Getting Contract Data

-With the right [permissions](/managing-user-roles-in-a-tenant) a workspace member can get Contract data via the API.
+With the right [permissions](/managing-user-roles-in-a-tenant) a Contract member can get Contract data via the API.
 Namely, the following actions are available:

 1\.
 Get Contract by ID via the following request: